CHILDCARE AND SUMMER DAY CAMP HEALTH AND SAFETY

 - Children who develop a fever or symptoms of illness will be isolated and a parent/guardian will be contacted for immediate pick-up.
 Cleaning protocols will be immediately implemented in any area the child was in.

-- Beginning Monday, July 13, in accordance with the Governor Beshear’s Executive Order, children age 6 and over will be expected to wear face masks or coverings at the following times:
+- In accordance with the Governor Beshear’s Executive Order, children age 6 and over will be expected to wear face masks or coverings at the following times:

 - All indoor activities